ExCALIBUR-SysGenX/excalibur-sysgenx.github.io/workshop.md

 ### Urban Fasel: Robust Model Discovery with SINDy and Ensemble Learning

 The sparse identification of nonlinear dynamics (SINDy) algorithm can identify dynamical system models purely from data.
 In this talk, I will present recent work on extending the SINDy algorithm using ensemble learning to identify interpretable and generalizable models in the low-data and high-noise limit.
 We apply the ensemble-SINDy (E-SINDy) algorithm to a range of challenging synthetic and real-world data sets and demonstrate substantial improvements to the accuracy and robustness of model discovery from noisy and limited data.
 E-SINDy is computationally efficient, with similar scaling as standard SINDy.
 We show that E-SINDy can perform efficient uncertainty estimation and probabilistic forecasts, compared to expensive Bayesian uncertainty quantification methods via MCMC.
 Finally, we show that ensemble statistics from E-SINDy can be used for active learning and improved model predictive control.

+### Zhiqiang Cai: Least-Squares Neural Network (LSNN) Method for Scalar Hyperbolic Conservation Laws

+Solutions of nonlinear scalar hyperbolic conservation laws (HCLs) are often discontinuous due to shock formation; moreover, locations of shocks are a priori unknown.
+This presents a great challenge for traditional numerical methods because most of them are based on continuous or discontinuous piecewise polynomials on fixed meshes.

+As an alternative, by employing a new class of approximating functions, neural network (NN), recently we proposed the least-squares neural network (LSNN) method for solving HCLs.
+The LSNN method shows a great potential to sharply capture shock without oscillation or smearing; moreover, its degrees of freedom are much less than those of mesh-based methods.
+Nevertheless, current iterative solvers for the LSNN discretization are computationally intensive and complicated.

 ### Volker Mehrmann: Model reduction  for port-Hamiltonian systems arising in fluid dynamics